 For additional requirements, please see our 1031 Exchange Rules and Requirements Page.

 Using an Intermediary to 1031 Exchange Foreign Property

 Due to the complexities of undergoing a 1031 foreign property exchange, most investors typically choose to use a specialty 1031 intermediary for the sale of property in relation to domestic taxation.
 In some cases, intermediaries are also able to help identify new properties that are best suited for the investor’s budget and goals.

 What’s the Best 1031 Exchange For a Foreign Property?

 Taxpayers are free to choose from a wide variety of new assets after the sale of a foreign property.
 But unlike in most countries around the world, United States property owners have the unique opportunity to 1031 exchange foreign property into mineral rights.
-With mineral rights, the subsurface of a property can then be elapsed or sold to oil and gas companies hoping to explore and extract minerals from the land.
-When these natural resources are sold, mineral rights owners are then entitled to mineral royalties, which come in the form of a monthly payment from the operation’s profits.
+With mineral rights, the subsurface of a property is lapsable or sellable to oil and gas companies hoping to explore and extract minerals from the land.
+When these natural resources are under sale, mineral rights owners have the entitlement to mineral royalties, which come in the form of a monthly payment from the operation’s profits.

 If your foreign property is not your primary residence then it will likely be necessary that capital gains taxes are payable.
 So long as you are not in the need of house hunting, mineral rights, and royalties service as the perfect reinvestment of wealth for the 1031 exchange of a foreign property.
 They are often hands-off investments with the potential for large streams of future royalty payments.

 Do you have 1031 Exchange Properties for sale?
 Feel free to reach out to us here and we will assist you further.